PereViader/ManualDi/README.md

 Note: Source generation is opt-in.
 You must decorate your classes with `[ManualDi]` attribute for the generator to process them.
 This ensures better performance and avoids generating code for unrelated classes.

-Limitation of the source generator:
+Limitations of the source generator:
-- Does not run for partial classes defined across multiple declarations.
-It will only operate on partial classes that are declared once.
 - Does not run for classes that use the `required` keyword

 # Container Lifecycle